 Coming to Launceston in August is an exciting opportunity for locals and visitors alike to rediscover and redefine the city.
 As part of the 2012 Junction Arts Festival, a live theatre project called En Route will be divulged and will enable visitors and residents of all ages to explore the city in new ways and fall in love with Launceston all over again.

-For the uninitiated, Junction Arts Festival is an annual participatory contemporary arts festival that takes place in Launceston in August.
+For the uninitiated, Junction Arts Festival is an annual participatory contemporary arts festival that takes place in Launceston.
 This year it’s happening from the 22-26 August.
 The festival draws on local, national and international artists from all artistic disciplines to ignite the city and its community in an all-encompassing five-day feast of contemporary art, music and excitement.
 Collaboration is at the core of Junction Arts Festival with audience members encouraged to be a part of the artistic works rather than just being passive spectators and programmed artists encouraged to work with one another.

 En Route: Theatrical Walking Tour of Launceston

 En Route is one of the many artistic projects coming to Launceston for the Festival.
 It is presented in the form of a theatre-come-walking-tour of the city.
 Complete with audio guide, sound track and instructions, En Route will take small groups through Launceston, discovering hidden or overlooked spaces and telling long forgotten or unknown stories.
 It’s a love story with the city, a guide to becoming an explorer of the world, a piece of live theatre where the city becomes the stage and the audience become the actors.